mayakoma/Advertising-Project/README.md

 The Collage of Management project

 this project we used:
-html, css, javascript, node js, exspress, Jqury
+html, css, javascript, node js, exspress, JQury
 </br>
 project by maya koma, neta maman , daniella mishan